Hnúšťa

 Hnúšťa (Nyustya) is a town and municipality in the Rimavská Sobota District of the Banská Bystrica Region of southern Slovakia.

 It is the birthplace of the well-known 19th-century Slovak writer and member of the Štúr generation, Ján Francisci-Rimavský.
 He is commemorated by a statue and a plaque near the town's main square.

 History

 The town was first mentioned in 1334.

 Geography

-Hnúšťa lies at an altitude of 298 m above sea level and covers an area of 68.049 km2.

 It is located in the Slovenské rudohorie mountains, in the Rimava river valley near Rimavská Sobota.

-Demographics

-According to the 2001 census, 93.12% of inhabitants were Slovaks, 3.36% Roma, 1.07% Hungarians and 0.40% Czechs.
-The religious make-up was 36.40% Roman Catholics, 21.62% Lutherans and 35.44% people with no religious affiliation.
+Population